rodlilearns/satellite_upgrade/README.md

 5. ansible-playbook upgrade.yml -K <become_root_pass> --tags restart_service
 6. ansible-playbook upgrade.yml -K <become_root_pass> --tags sync
 7. Manually configure the rest (section 3 onwards) in the RH Satellite web UI.

+Alternatively, if you would like to run everything in one go:

+1. ansible-playbook upgrade.yml -K <become_root_pass> --tags all